-To help evaluate a public cloud solution compared to an on premise solution based on IBM Power AC922 or Nvidia DGX Station (the DGX Station was chosen as it addresses a similar market and price point as the IBM Power AC922) we considered the analysis performed by Imagga[https://imagga.com] a leader in image recognition applications and established AI company.
+To help evaluate a public cloud solution compared to an on premise solution based on IBM Power AC922 or Nvidia DGX Station (the DGX Station was chosen as it addresses a similar market and price point as the IBM Power AC922) we considered the analysis performed by Imagga8 a leader in image recognition applications and an established AI company.
 They used the following similar configurations for the exercise.

-- AWS p3.8xlarge instance with 4 x Nvidia v100 GPUs - IBM Power9 AC922 (accessed from L3C AI Cloud[www.l3c.cloud]) with 4 x Nvidia v100 GPUs - Nvidia DGX Station with 4 x Nvidia v100 GPUs accessed on premise at Imagga
+- AWS p3.8xlarge instance with 4 x Nvidia v100 GPUs - IBM Power9 AC922 (accessed from L3C AI Cloud9) with 4 x Nvidia v100 GPUs - Nvidia DGX Station with 4 x Nvidia v100 GPUs accessed on premise at Imagga

-The full analysis is available for further reading and assessment
+The full analysis is available for further reading and assessment10 but the highlights are summarised as;